mindsdb/mindsdb-docs-old/mindsdb-docs/docs/index.md

 There are a few options to install MindsDB on different operating systems.
 To find the one that works the best for you, check out the below links.

+!!! tip "Recommended"
+    Our suggestion is to always use Docker as the most stable and easy way because it encapsulates all of the dependencies that MindsDB Server needs.

 === "Docker"

     !!! info "Installation"